Key insights

 Sole community hospital (SCH)

-CMS proposes a policy change for SCHs involved in a merger and to address concerns related to effective dates.
+CMS finalizes a policy change for SCHs involved in a merger and to address concerns related to effective dates.

 Perspective on Medicare